Skip to main content

 INJURY-PREVENTION DEVICES

-Injury-prevention devices provide an environment that minimizes fall potential and/or fall-related injury.
+Injury-prevention devices provide an environment that minimizes fall potential and fall-related injury.
 Examples include:

-- Flooring/matting: Compliant floors or matting provide a softer, shock-absorbing surface that may prevent or minimize risk of injury from a fall.
+• Flooring/matting: Compliant floors or matting provide a softer, shock-absorbing surface that may prevent or minimize risk of injury from a fall.
 Floor matting is relatively cost effective, portable, and easily cleaned.
 Mats with beveled edges and luminescent strips may offer increased safety to both patients/clients and staff/caregivers.
-Floor matting should be in place when a patient is unattended (such as at night) and rolled up during direct patient care (Elderly Fall Prevention, 2023).
+Floor matting should be in place when a patient is unattended (such as at night) and rolled up during direct patient care (FPF, 2026).

-- Hip protectors: These garments, available as slip-on briefs or pants, have special padding at the lateral hip areas, which can provide cushioning at areas vulnerable to injury and/or fracture from a fall.
-Designed for use by one patient only, hip protectors are washable, relatively inexpensive, and may be indicated particularly for frail patients.
-Studies suggest that the use of hip protectors reduce the risk of hip fractures in older adult patients residing in nursing home or residential care settings (Nolan et al., 2022).
+• Hip protectors: These garments, available as slip-on briefs or pants, have special padding at the lateral hip areas, which provide cushioning at areas vulnerable to injury or fracture from a fall.
+Hip protectors are washable, relatively inexpensive, and may be indicated particularly for frail patients.
+Studies suggest that the use of hip protectors reduces the risk of hip fractures in older adult patients residing in nursing home or residential care settings (Nolan et al., 2022).

-- Helmets/protective caps: These protect the head from falls-related impact and may be full-coverage, headband style (either stand-alone or embedded into other headwear) or involve adding padding into an existing piece of headwear (such as a baseball cap).
-Compared to helmets used for sporting activities, there is a comparative paucity of safety engineering standards with regard to protective headgear for older adults and what research does exist indicates a wide range in impact attenuation among current devices and also notes that existing options appear to be more effective against back-of-head impacts (Martel et al., 2021).
+• Helmets/protective caps: These protect the head from falls-related impact and may be full-coverage, headband style (either stand-alone or embedded into other headwear), or involve adding padding into an existing piece of headwear (such as a baseball cap).
+Compared to helmets used for sporting activities, there is a comparative paucity of safety engineering standards with regard to protective headgear for older adults.
+What research does exist indicates a wide range in impact attenuation among current devices and also notes that existing options appear to be more effective against back-of-head impacts (Martel et al., 2021).

-- Low-floor beds (no longer recommended): Specialized beds that keep the patient positioned as low to the ground as possible in order to mitigate risk of injury in the event of a fall from bed.
+Low-floor beds are no longer recommended.
+These specialized beds were designed to keep the patient positioned as low to the ground as possible in order to mitigate risk of injury in the event of a fall from bed.
 While these beds were commonly used in the past, more recent research indicates that they may not reduce falls and may even contribute to increased falls incidence in older adults.
 Therefore, the most current clinical practice guidelines do not recommend the use of low-floor beds for the purpose of falls prevention (Schoberer et al., 2022).

 CASE